 - spatial variabilities in drought vulnerability within and between watersheds

 - drawbacks associated with “Futures” water rights (the “paper” rights awarded to the tribes)

-Section 3.2 discusses how the results of the interviews can inform drought risk assessment and drought planning - highlighting 3 primary considerations:
+Section 3.2 discusses how the results of the interviews with local Shoshone and Arapaho experts can inform drought risk assessment and drought planning - highlighting 3 primary considerations:

 - Documentation of historical drought periods and their impacts on the landscape for use as analogs for future impacts